 - Flexibility: is the contract adaptable to a range of situations without needing modifications?

 - Changeability: can the contract be readily amended to address the new situations?

 - Terminability: can the contract be terminated early if absolutely necessary?

-This is another area where the changing regulatory environment has an effect.
+This is another area where the changing regulatory environment has an effect and so Contract Managers should identify key contracts and any changes that need to be made to them.
 Some critical contracts might need updating to specify the applicability of certain legislation or certain obligations under such legislation.